Arlington Animal Laws

 What we can do

 We do investigate barking complaints if there is a concern about the dog being in physical distress.
-If the dog is barking out of boredom and is not in physical distress, Animal Control will send a brochure with information on barking dogs to the owner.
+If the dog is barking out of boredom and is not in physical distress, Animal Control may leave a brochure with information on barking dogs for the owner.
 If the barking continues, you may file a complaint with the following offices:

 - Police Dispatch (non-emergency) – for barking problems between 5:00 pm and 8:00 am: 703-558-2222.